nafsika24/SaaS-ntua/README.md

 ## :question: AskMeAnything App

-This project aims to provide an Q&A Web Application, which will allow:
+This project aims to provide a Q&A Web Application, which will allow:

 * Registred Users to ask and answer questions and keep track of their contribution and general statistics